arun1810/Data_Store/README.md

    git clone https://github.com/arun1810/Data_Store.git
    ```
 ## Compile And Run
-put DataStore.java and DataStoreSamples.java in same folder and run the following command in Command-prompt
+Put the DataStore.java and DataStoreSamples.java in same folder and run the following command in Command-prompt
 ### To Compile
 ```
 javac -cp "gson-2.2.2.jar";"."; DataStoreSamples.java